Fata Morgana (mirage): Crocker Land

 Robert Peary claimed to have seen, while on a 1906 Arctic expedition, a land mass in the distance.
 He said that it was north-west from the highest point of Cape Thomas Hubbard, which is situated in what is now the northern Canadian territory of Nunavut, and he estimated it to be 130 mi away, at about 83 degrees N, longitude 100 degrees W. He named it Crocker Land, after George Crocker of the Peary Arctic Club.
 As Peary's diary contradicts his public claim that he had sighted land, it is now believed that Crocker Land was a fraudulent invention of Peary, created in an unsuccessful attempt to secure further funding from Crocker.

 In 1913, unaware that Crocker Land was merely an invention, Donald Baxter MacMillan organised the Crocker Land Expedition, which set out to reach and explore the supposed land mass.
 On 21 April, the members of the expedition did, in fact, see what appeared to be a huge island on the north-western horizon.
 As MacMillan later said, "Hills, valleys, snow-capped peaks extending through at least one hundred and twenty degrees of the horizon".
-Piugaattoq, a member of the expedition and an Inuit hunter with 20 years of experience of the area, explained that it was just an illusion.
+Piugaattoq, a member of the expedition and an Inuk hunter with 20 years of experience of the area, explained that it was just an illusion.
 He called it poo-jok, which means 'mist'.
 However, MacMillan insisted that they press on, even though it was late in the season and the sea ice was breaking up.
 For five days they went on, following the mirage.
 Finally, on 27 April, after they had covered some 125 mi of dangerous sea ice, MacMillan was forced to admit that Piugaattoq was right—the land that they had sighted was in fact a mirage (probably a Fata Morgana).
 Later, MacMillan wrote: